ralphbailey/Qakbot-triage/README.md

 # Qakbot Triage
 The goal of this is to triage a malicious PCAP using Wireshark and build a report based off CISA standards.
-Showcasing indicators and technical details , executive summary, technical summary, findings and analysis, and remediations.
+Showcasing indicators and technical details , executive summary, technical summary, findings and analysis, and remediation's.

 ## Indicators and Technical Details
 ![Table 1](https://i.imgur.com/2cDsIEr.png)